On the Uniqueness of Global Multiple SLEs: Introduction

+\textbf{Acknowledgments.} We thank C.~Garban, K.~Izyurov, A.~Karrila, A.~Kemppainen, and F.~Viklund for interesting and useful discussions.
+We thank I.~Manolescu for very useful comments on the RSW estimates.
+We also thank the referee for careful comments which improved the presentation, provided an alternative proof for the existence of the global 2-SLEs in Section~\ref{sec::global}, and clarified Section~\ref{sec::ising_fkperco}.

-\textbf{Acknowledgments.} We thank C.~Garban, K.~Izyurov, A.~Kemppainen, and F.~Viklund for interesting and useful discussions.
-VB is supported by the ANR project ANR-16-CE40-0016.
-During this work, EP and HW were supported by the ERC AG COMPASP, the NCCR SwissMAP, and the Swiss~NSF, and HW was also later supported by the startup funding no. 042-53331001017 of Tsinghua University.
-The first version of this paper was completed while EP and HW visited MFO as ``research in pair".
+V.B. is funded by the ANR project ANR-16-CE40-0016.
+E.P. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy-EXC-2047/1-390685813.
+H.W. is funded by Beijing Natural Science Foundation (JQ20001, Z180003) and Chinese Thousand Talents Plan for Young Professionals.
+During this work, E.P. and H.W. were supported by the ERC AG COMPASP, the NCCR SwissMAP, and the Swiss~NSF.
+Part of this work was done while E.P. and H.W. visited the IHES, and the first version of the paper was completed while E.P. and H.W. were visiting the MFO as a ``research pair".